neutron-org/neutron-tge-contracts/packages/vesting-base/README.md

 # Neutron Vesting

-The Vesting contract progressively unlocks vested that can then be claimed by stakers.
+The Vesting contract progressively unlocks vested tokens that can then be claimed by stakers.

 ---